Skip to main content

 └─ sites/ for Drupal

-└─ wp-content/ for WordPress
+└─ wp/ for WordPress (Composer Managed) (core files)

 • .gitignore: Prevents build artifacts generated by Composer from being committed to the upstream or site code repositories.
 Note that changing the tracking status of Composer-managed files and directories can result in build failures or lead to unexpected errors.